MARK PELLINGTON is a filmmaker based in Los Angeles.

 He also continued directing high-end commercials for GMC and United Health and award winning music videos for Bear Hands, Cage the Elephant, Linkin Park and a new series of evocative gun control PSA short films.
 In addition, Pellington received exposure for his 10 minute short film HONESTY, based on a David Whyte poem

 At the end of the year, Pellington directed COCAINE COWBOYS, a pilot for the TNT Network written by Michelle Ashford and produced by Jerry Bruckheimer and Michael Bay.

-The beginning of 2015 saw the creation of Pellington’s latest TV success.
-BLINDSPOT, an action thriller for NBC, produced by Greg Berlanti, was a high profile pilot, now a successful TV series.
-Pellington remained as an Executive Producer for the first season as well as directing three additional episodes.
-The series has continuedwith Pellington as an Executive Producer.
+In early 2015, Pellington directed the pilot BLINDSPOT, an action thriller for NBC, produced by Greg Berlanti, now a successful TV series.
+Pellington remained as an Executive Producer as well as directing three additional episodes.

 Pellington continued his passion in directing compelling music videos, including directing grammy-nominated band Silversun Pickups for their single “Nightlight”, hard rock band Three Days Grace for their single “Human Race”, and an up and coming Norwegian pop talent MIIA for her international hit “Dynasty”.

-Pellington began 2016 with the exciting start of his sixth feature film, THE LAST WORD starring Shirley MacLaine and Amanda Seyfried.
+Pellington began 2016 with the start of his sixth feature film, THE LAST WORD starring Shirley MacLaine and Amanda Seyfried.
 The Last Word was produced by Pellington and Myriad Pictures and distributed by Bleecker Street in early 2017.
-The year ended with shooting the feature film NOSTALGIA, a meditative drama written by Alex Ross Perry, and starring Jon Hamm, Ellen Burstyn, Nick Offerman, Catherine Keener, James LeGros and Bruce Dern.
+The year ended shooting the feature film NOSTALGIA, a meditative drama written by Alex Ross Perry, and starring Jon Hamm, Ellen Burstyn, Nick Offerman, Catherine Keener, James LeGros and Bruce Dern.
 The film was released on February 16th, 2018.